 Weekly online classes

-Live, online classes led by Vanderbilt University’s Peabody faculty serve as the starting point for engaging group discussions, question-and-answer sessions and guided learning.
+Live, online classes led by Peabody College faculty serve as the starting point for engaging group discussions, question-and-answer sessions, and guided learning.
 The classes take place on our online platform via webcam, allowing students to interact face-to-face no matter where they are.
+Class attendance is required for all students.

 The on-campus convenings bring online Ed.D. students together with their peers and professors to Vanderbilt University’s campus in Nashville, Tennessee.
 Through collaborative projects and creative problem-solving, students demonstrate mastery of subject matter and leadership skills.